 Anybody who wishes to reduce their chronic aches or pains without relying on medications, who wants to avoid injections, procedures or surgery, who had all these procedures, and they didn’t work or developed complications or anybody who simply is looking for an alternative approach to manage their pain.
 PEMF therapies can be used alongside most other therapeutic modalities.
 In fact, combinations of approaches are often even more effective.
 Who wouldn’t want at least a 30 to 70% reduction in their pain, if not even elimination of it?

-I often tell people that when they already own a pulsed electric field therapy system, they don’t own it, the house owns it.
+I often tell people the following when they already own a pulsed electric field therapy system.
+They don’t own it, the house owns it.
 This includes the dog, the cat and the plants.
 PEMFs are just as effective-often even more effective-in animals than they are in people.
 In fact, much of the research on PEMF therapies has been done in animals, so the results certainly have been proven.

 Where can I find more information about PEMFs?

-I offer the websites, DrPawluk.com and FlexPulse.com as places and the book “Power Tools for Health” where you can find credible, scientifically based information and education about pulsed electromagnetic field therapies.
+I offer the websites, DrPawluk.com and FlexPulse.com as places and the book “Power Tools for Health”.
+You can find credible, scientifically based information and education about pulsed electromagnetic field therapies.
 I also provide reviews of different PEMF products that give you options of different approaches using pulsed electromagnetic field therapy.
 These reviews help to reduce confusion about the different devices, objectively and with balance.
-Furthermore, there is a PEMF Buyer’s Guide on the DrPawluk.com site about how to make decisions as to which PEMF system is best for you.
+Furthermore, there is a PEMF Buyer’s Guide on DrPawluk.com about how to make decisions as to which PEMF system is best for you.